 - successfully complete at least 70% of attempted hours in each subsequent semester until in Good Academic Standing.

-Students are also required to participate in our Academic Recovery Program as a condition of their enrollment.
+Students are also required to participate in our Academic Success Program as a condition of their enrollment.

 Students who return from suspension and fail to meet the criteria listed above will be dismissed from UNC Asheville.